edgeimpulse/expert-projects/experiments-getting-started.md

 ![Edge Impulse Project Spectral Analysis Classification Training](.gitbook/assets/experiments-getting-started/edge-impulse-train-spectral-classifier.jpg "Edge Impulse Project Spectral Analysis Classification Training")

 Now it is time to train our model.
-Head over to the `Classifier` tab and click on `Save and train`.
+Head over to the `Classifier` tab, leave the default settings intact, and click on `Save and train`.

-A training job will start, once trained you will see the results on the right hand side of the UI.
+A training job will start, and once completed you will see the results on the right hand side of the UI.

 ### Testing

 ![Edge Impulse Project Spectral Analysis Classification Testing](.gitbook/assets/experiments-getting-started/edge-impulse-train-spectral-classifier-testing.jpg "Edge Impulse Project Spectral Analysis Classification Testing")

-If you now head over to the `Model testing` tab, you will be able to use your newly trained model on the test data.
-The test data was not shown to the model during training, so this will help to evaluate how well the model does on unseen data.
+If you now head over to the `Model testing` tab, you will be able to use your newly trained model on the Test data that was set aside.
+The Test data was not shown to the model during training, so this will help to evaluate how well the model performs on unseen data.

 The testing process will start and you will see the results once complete.

 ![Edge Impulse Project First Experiment](.gitbook/assets/experiments-getting-started/edge-impulse-first-experiment.jpg "Edge Impulse Project First Experiment")

-If you head to the `Experiments` tab, you will see that you have your first experiment listed.
+If you head to the `Experiments` tab, you will see that you now have your first Experiment listed.

 ### Deployment